 Content: Principles of chemistry applied to processes governing the composition of natural waters.
 Focus on the solubility equilibria that control the concentration of inorganic compounds (e.g. carbonate and silicates), kinetics of mineral growth and dissolution, the role of acid-base reactions and redox equilibria.
-Prerequisite: Chemistry 210 and 220 (may be taken concurrently), or consent of instructor.
+Prerequisite and/or restriction: Chemistry 210 and 220 (may be taken concurrently), or consent of instructor.

-310 Physical Chemistry: Thermodynamics and Kinetics
+CHEM 310 Physical Chemistry: Thermodynamics and Kinetics